saltyorg/docs/docs/reference/server.md

 If you are planning to use torrents, you should have much more disk space than that available for seeding.
 Your seeding torrents will not be moved to your cloud storage; they will consume local disk space as long as they are seeding.

 If you are installing as a Feederbox/Mediabox setup rather than the all-in-one Saltbox, the disk requirements change a bit.
-Downloading drives disk requirements on the Feederbox [as discussed above] and primarily the Plex/Emby metadata drives the disk requirements on the Mediabox.
+Downloading drives the disk requirements on the Feederbox [as discussed above] and primarily the Plex/Emby metadata drives the disk requirements on the Mediabox.
 Depending on the size of your library, that metadata can be quite large.

 ### Home Server considerations

 If you are setting this up on a home server, verify, **before installing Saltbox**:

   1. Make sure your ISP doesn't block ports 80 and 443 [if your ISP blocks these ports, it won't work.]
-  2. Make sure that your router supports hairpin NAT [if this isn't supported, you won't be able to access apps via subdomain from inside your network]
+  2. Make sure that your router supports hairpin NAT [if this isn't supported, you won't be able to access apps via subdomain from inside your network or you will have to do manual setup to allow it]
   3. Open the relevant [ports](ports.md){target=_blank} (eg `80`, `443`, etc) in your [router](https://portforward.com/router.htm)/firewall and forward them to the IP of the box on which you want to install Saltbox, **before installing Saltbox**.
   4. Point your domain at your home IP and configure some dynamic DNS software to keep it updated.
 Saltbox has a dynamic dns client available [it's not installed by default], but there are many ways to set this up.
 Make sure that DNS has propagated and your domain returns your home IP via `ping` or something like it, **before installing Saltbox**.
   5. Review the notes about [local storage](local-storage.md) if you're not planning to use cloud storage.